Seasawher/mathlib4-help/docs/tactics.md

 example : (fun x : Nat => x) 0 = 1 := by
   change?
 0 = _  -- `Try this: change 0 = 1`
 ```

+## check_compositions
+Defined in: `Mathlib.Tactic.CheckCompositions.tacticCheck_compositions`

+For each composition `f ≫ g` in the goal,
+which internally is represented as `CategoryStruct.comp C inst X Y Z f g`,
+infer the types of `f` and `g` and check whether their sources and targets agree
+with `X`, `Y`, and `Z` at "instances and reducible" transparency,
+reporting any discrepancies.

 ## checkpoint
 Defined in: `Lean.Parser.Tactic.checkpoint`